preservim/vim-pencil/README.markdown

 But while such reasons might be sound, by themselves they are scant justification to switch from the familiar non-modal word processor.
-A compelling reason is called for—one that can appeal to a writer’s love for language and the tools of writing.
+Instead, you need compelling reason—one that can appeal to a writer’s love for language and the tools of writing.

-To find that reason you must look behind the mysterious modal commands of a vi-style editor like Vim.
-What’s the significance of a command like `cas` to _Change Around Sentence_?
-On one level it’s merely a mnemonic.
-On another these vi commands can be thought of as a grammar of their own, comprised of nouns, verbs, and modifiers.
-Put another way, they are a _domain specific language_ for text manipulation.
+You can find that reason in the mysterious modal commands of a vi-style editor like Vim.
+What’s the significance of a command like `cas` to _Change Around Sentence_ to replace an existing sentence?
+You can see it as a mnemonic.
+But dig a bit deeper to see that these vi commands have a grammar of their own, comprised of nouns, verbs, and modifiers.
+Think of them as the building blocks of a _domain specific language_ for manipulating text that with mastery can become a powerful tool to express yourself, as many coders have found.
 For more details:

 * [Learn to speak vim – verbs, nouns, and modifiers!][ls]
 * [Your problem with Vim is that you don't grok vi][gv]